- Newcomers Orientation

 - Lending Closet

 The Lending Closet has basic household items available for Soldiers and families while their household goods are in transit.
-Items include basic kitchen equipment, high chairs, pack-n-plays, sleeping mats, microwaves, ironing boards, irons and alarm clocks.
-You may borrow for up to 30 days when you present your orders to Fort Benning, an ID card and a unit POC.
+Items include basic kitchen equipment, sleeping mats, microwaves, ironing boards and irons.
+You may borrow for up to 30 days when you present your orders to Fort Moore, an ID card and a unit POC.

 - Multicultural Services